Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Ice King Skeleton will go down very easily via Fire Blast from the Pumpkin King Costume.
 Don't use the costume against the Fire King Skeleton or it'll heal from it.
 * When either of them turns black, use Santa Jack's Re-Possession present to turn them back to normal.

-You'll earn the achievement at the end of the fight.
+You'll earn the achievement after getting the Christmas Door at the end of the fight.
+That's the last door to save!

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248520.png">